-Maybe you’ve just discovered flow and you want to learn more, or maybe you’ve heard the term flow before, but you don’t really know what it’s about, or maybe you stumbled here by accident while free-falling in a lockdown induced Google rabbit hole.
-Whatever brought you here, if you’re new to flow arts, you’ve come to the right place.
+Maybe you’ve just discovered flow and you want to learn more, or maybe you’ve heard the term flow before, but you don’t really know 'what are flow arts', or maybe you stumbled here by accident while free-falling down a Google rabbit hole.
+Whatever brought you here, if you’re new to flow arts and you want to know more about flow arts and prop manipulation, you’ve come to the right place.

 Learning anything new can be a daunting process, with new phrases, terminology, and an overload of information to wrap your head around.
 That’s why we’ve decided to create a series of intro to flow pieces with some of the essentials to help you get started.
 This article will cover the basics of what flow is and introduce you to some of the more common props in the flow arts world.